Leaf-Cooper-QA/IMS-SDETJun21-Leaf/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thank you to supervisors Pawel and Alan for helping with complex issues
-* Inspiration
+* Thank you also to Marco for help with troubleshooting
-* etc
+* Finally thank you to Google for holding a lot of answers to my questions